zbrose/birds-on-a-wire/README.md

   - Create an instructions page at the game start
   - Hook up audio playback at an event
   - Use one row of keyboard keys to let user make musical note selections - QWERTY or the like
+  - Create a musical notation display that tracks which note is played and in what order and placing the note on its corresponding note line or space
   - Keep track of conditions for winning: which notes have been hit and in what order measured with a winning combination based on the inital bird call
   - If combination of user notes doesnt match order - clear player choice and start over
   - Add audio into the functionality - a line of 3 notes for the intital bird call and single notes for user bird choice